ENIB-Community/ENIB_Typst_Internship_Template/README.md

 Either:

 - Get an executable from the [Typst releases page](https://github.com/typst/typst/releases).
-- Install [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) and then run `cargo install --locked --git https://github.com/typst/typst` (this will compile the latest version of typst).
+- Install [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) and then run `cargo install --locked --git https://github.com/typst/typst typst-cli` (this will compile the latest version of typst).

 ## Build the document